xavdid/refbook/README.md

 Our new review system is simple (10 questions including name and stuff!) and easy to access (top level link: refdevelopment.com/review).
 Furthermore, we as administrators are able to directly send the productive reviews to the ref's account on our site.
 This way, we will hopefully be able to track a marked improvement in skill development over time.

+### Central Payments & Registration
+Instead of having to pay through another site or worry about waiting for a human to process your testing payment, all payments are done in local currency through paypal.
+Paypal takes care of the database, so changes are always reflected immediately and without hassle.

 ### Internationality
 Because the IRDP is a global organization, being able to easily display translated versions of all our pages was an important goal.